-A Florida restaurant’s carelessness may cause your injury.
+A Florida restaurant’s negligence may cause your injury.
 If so, you may have a personal injury case.

-What are the most common injury claims at Florida restaurants?
+What are the most common types of accidents that result in injury claims against Florida restaurants?

 Slips, trips and falls are the most common claims by guests at Florida restaurants.
 A restaurant insurance company took a study of claims in the US made by insured restaurants.

 The average expense of each claim was over $3,500.
 Those claims include guest and worker injury claims.
 That study was not specific to Florida.